tltommu/CourseApp2.0/README.md

 ## Sidenote( as of 1 April, 2025)

 1. Sadly I failed to deploy using github action with Azure, but I managed to directly publish the app using only the Azure option without setting up the CI/CD pipeline

-2. The full function of the site hasn't been implemented as I haven't connected it to the Azure SQL database
+## Sidenote2(as of 3 April,2025)
+Added googleoAuth2.0 for authentication, however user still need to register to use the CRUD function of the app.
+Need fixes in the future.

+## Sidenote3( As of 4 April, 2025)
+Finally Successfully connected to a on premise SQL database, thank you [DigitalTechJoint](https://www.youtube.com/watch?app=desktop&v=jT8eA9A7qXE&ab_channel=DigitalTechJoint)'s guide to help me pinpointing bug was wrong connectionstring.